CodePushGo/website/src/content/blog/en/building-a-native-mobile-app-with-nextjs-and-capacitor.md

 npx cap add android
 ```

-Capacitor will create folders for each platform (`ios` and `android`) at the root of your project.
+React Native will create folders for each platform (`ios` and `android`) at the root of your project.
 These folders contain the native projects for iOS and Android, respectively.

 To access and build the Android project, you need to have [Android Studio](https://developer.android.com/studio) installed.
 For iOS development, you need a Mac with [Xcode](https://developer.apple.com/xcode/) installed.

-5. Configure Capacitor:
+5. Configure React Native:

 Open the `capacitor.config.ts` file and update the `webDir` property to point to the output directory of your Next.js build: